kiranmak/draft-iotops-iiot-frwk/draft-iotops-km-iiot-frwk.md

 ~~~~~
 {: #indusarch title="Hierarchy of Functions Industrial Control Networks"}

-I/O devices generate plenty of data and also accept process control commands.
-For an application to handle a variety of low-level protocol translations can be extremely challenging, therefore, technologies like OPC-UA or common messaging broker mechanisms such as MQTT have been proposed.
-OPC-UA {{OPC_ARCH}} and MQTT {{MQTT_SPEC}} differ in design but both are motivated by presentation of sensor data and commands in a common format {{data-model}}.
-They are higher-level protocols that  potentially be transmitted over any underlying mechanism, although TCP/IP is most commonly used.
+I/O devices (sensors, actuators) generate a large volume of data and also accept process control commands.
+For an application to handle a variety of low-level protocol translations can be extremely challenging, therefore, solutions such as OPC-UA {{OPC_ARCH}} or common messaging broker mechanisms MQTT {{MQTT_SPEC}} are deployed.
+While OPC-UA is a common representation of data collected from different I/O devices; MQTT is messaging service designed for systems with low resources.
+Both  are higher-level protocols that are generally transmitted over TCP as shown in {{data-model}} below.

 ~~~~~ drawing
          +--+      +--+          +---+